If classroom instruction is:

 - Supported with timely and focused interventions when necessary, then student achievement and engagement in early literacy and mathematics will increase.

 The state academic standards simply state the goals; designing and implementing instruction that support students in achieving these goals is a decision made by educators in local districts and classrooms.
-The Office of Education Improvement and Innovation has launched the Early Literacy and Mathematics Initiative to support educators with successful implementation of the state standards for English Language Arts and mathematics.
+The Office of Educational Supports has launched the Early Literacy and Mathematics Initiative to support educators with successful implementation of the state standards for English Language Arts and mathematics.
 Messaging and supports are designed to highlight six examples of instructional practices, three for early literacy and three for early mathematics.

 Specific Mathematics Instructional Practices